Franco227/Workshops/p2p/3.Advanced-Solidty/README.md

 ## **Part 0 - Introduction**

-This workshop is divided in X parts.
+This workshop is divided in 2 parts.
 Each one of them will teach you something about smart contract development using the Solidity programming language.

 The smart contract you will write can be deployed on the Ethereum blockchain.